docker/docs/datacenter/dtr/2.0/install/system-requirements.md

 ## Software requirements

-To install DTR on a node, that node node must be part of a Docker Universal Control Plane 1.1 cluster.
+To install DTR on a node, that node must be part of a Docker Universal Control Plane 1.1 cluster.

 ## Ports used